gqding/SalFBNet/README.md

 pip install scikit-learn scipy tensorboard tqdm pip install torchSummaryX
 ```
-Alternativaly, you can install the envs from yml file.
-Before running the command, please revise the 'prefix' with your PC name.
+Alternativaly, you can install the envs from yml file by
 ```
 conda env create -f environment.yml
 ```